 Gluten-free Buckwheat Flatbread Recipe

-Makes 4 breads (about 6 inches in diameter)
+Makes 4 pieces of bread (about 6 inches in diameter)

 1 (1/4-ounce) packet active dry yeast